dploeger/jekyll-revealjs/README.md

 management [Jekyll][] gives you and like [Markdown][] because of its easy and clean look, here's an easy way to create a presentation using Jekyll, Markdown and Reveal.js.

-See the [example presenation][] created using the contents in this repository and "jekyll build".
+See the [example presentation][] created using the contents in this repository and "jekyll build".

 ## Howto